ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 2. *show issues*
 3. *close issue*

  NOTE: While displaying and closing issues, wait for a couple of seconds (depending on the Github server) for the changes to be reflected before checking the flow of instructions.
+You could also try refreshing the Github page for the changes to be updated.

 #### Create Issues